royratcliffe/AdvancedOperations/README.md

 Trouble is, the Advanced NSOperations sample code can introduce some complications and snags that can be very difficult to track down and debug.
 The sample interweaves concepts such as conditions, producing operations, and observing operation state changes.
-This Operations framework __decouples__ the concepts as much as possible in order to allow applications to take what they need, and not take what they do not need.
-You might call this Operations decoupled, or Operations-lite.
+This AdvancedOperations framework __decouples__ the concepts as much as possible in order to allow applications to take what they need, and not take what they do not need.
+You might call this AdvancedOperations decoupled, or AdvancedOperations-lite.
+Rather than one-size-fits-all approach (actually, fits none) this framework provides a 'toolbox' of operations-related constructs.
+Take what you need, leave what you do not.